haoylin/E03b-JSON/README.md

 # E03b-JSON
 This exercise will give you the opportunity to edit an existing JSON file (in the game-description format we are using for MSCH-C220).
-Fork and Clone this repository and then make the following edits to zork.json:
+Fork and Clone this repository and then make the following edits to zork.json: This assginment help me understand the basic thing about building a text game, the basic format of the game.

  - Change the exit in FORE3 from UP to DOWN
  - Add a desc in MGRAT: "If you stay here much longer, you will be eaten by a Grue"